HENRY DUNSTER (1609-1659), HARVARD'S FIRST PRESIDENT

 It is hoped that in the 21st century this website can play a substantive role in helping remedy, at least in part, that failure from the past.
 A. J. Melnick

 Areas of Interest:

-New Book on Harvard and Henry Dunster
+Book on Early Harvard History and Henry Dunster

 It is titled America's Oldest Corporation and First CEO: Harvard and Henry Dunster (2008) and is available from Amazon, Buy Books on the Web, or by writing to: A. J. Melnick, PO Box 5501, Falmouth, VA 22403 U.S.A.
 The price is $15.00 postage paid and autographed if ordered directly from the author.

 Henry Dunster also brought Harvard through a period of great financial difficulty and hardship, providing lessons for us today on sacrificial leadership and how to creatively manage economic assets in less than ideal circumstances.

 This book also looks at the enduring and highly successful principles of leadership and corporate governance that Dunster laid down, which helped establish a tradition of excellence at Harvard and can serve as a guide for those who govern corporations and other organizations today.

 - Bury Parish Church